 At a given moment, I even started to think Poland was not as bad as I believed, after all.
-It was quiet for a week or two, and the new laws concerning tribunals had been unexpectedly revoked.
+It was quiet for a week or two.
 I started to think that, after all, all the discussion about depenalisation (sic!) of the domestic violence and all the debate about the marital rape might be just a paroxysm of modernisation penetrating, better late than never, intimate realities of the Poles.
-I heard about priests preaching in the churches that women should humbly accept being beaten, yet I started to think that was perhaps their last and most desperate attempt at keeping things under control when the reality, irrevocably, drifted away from them.
+I heard about priests preaching in the churches that women should humbly accept being beaten, yet I started to think that was perhaps their last and most desperate attempt at keeping things under control while the reality, irrevocably, drifted away from them.
 I started to think that, perhaps, I could have done with just another blister of Tranxene, rather than one way ticket to the Zomia.
 That one day I might return, resume my work at a university in Poland.

 And then they killed the president of Gdansk, with a knife, on stage, as if in a kind of barbarian sacrifice.
 And then I started to say dank u wel instead of thank you, because suddenly it bored through to my awareness that I'm here to stay.

 And now I'm crawling laboriously from Ibn Masarra to Ibn Arabi, and thinking deeply about what exactly I want to do about them, and say, and what is my project really about.
 I have worries about my work, how can I bring it up to remarkable quality, how can I make myself truly visible.
 How can I merge with this reality without disappearing.
 By any means, it is not a reckless and relaxed existence, but on the other hand, not the kind of worries to make me keep the light on all night.